SwiftUIX/SwiftUIX/README.md

 ### Scrolling

-- `View#isScrollEnabled(_:)` - Adds a condition that controls whether users can scroll within this view.
+- `View/isScrollEnabled(_:)` - Adds a condition that controls whether users can scroll within this view.
 Works with:

   - `CocoaList`
   - `CocoaScrollView`